ratnakar-infosec/flaws_challenge_walkthough/flaws.cloud/flaws.cloud.md

                                PRE ddcc78ff/
     2017-02-27 07:41:07        871 index.html
     ```
-6. Now, as we know the PRE sub-directory is *ddcc78ff/*, we can access the same at http://level6-cc4c404a8a8b876167f5e70a7d8c9880.flaws.cloud/ddcc78ff
+6. Now, as we know the sub-directory is *ddcc78ff/*, we can access the same at http://level6-cc4c404a8a8b876167f5e70a7d8c9880.flaws.cloud/ddcc78ff

 **Vulnerability:** EC2 IMDSv1 was being used which is less secure as it allows reaching the metadata endpoint located at `http://169.254.169.254` with a simple GET request within the instance resulting in SSRF.

 **Solution:** We must ensure that our applications restrict access to 169.254.169.254 or any other local/private and private IPs.

 **Recommendation:**
-- Enfore the usage of IMDSv2 and avoid IMDSv1 because IMDSv2 uses a session-oriented method which is least susceptible to SSRF.
+- Enforce the usage of IMDSv2 and avoid IMDSv1 because IMDSv2 uses a session-oriented method which is least susceptible to SSRF.
-- Follow the The principle of least privilege for IAM roles to enforce resctrictions.
+- Follow the the principle of least privilege for IAM roles to enforce restrictions.

 ## Level 6
 Source: http://level6-cc4c404a8a8b876167f5e70a7d8c9880.flaws.cloud/ddcc78ff/index.html